 Which isn’t the case, of course.
 Surroundings are also an important aspect.
 If you’re a beach person, you’ll obviously like beach resorts better.
-If you’re into hiking, a camping in the middle of a natural reserve will be more attractive than a city-camping.
-But what if you, like ourselves, care more about the campings than the surroundings?
+If you’re into hiking, a campsite in the middle of a natural reserve will be more attractive than a city-campsite.
+But what if you, like ourselves, care more about the campsites than the surroundings?

 When we traveled and visited more places, we realized that what made places stand out for us is nothing touchable.
 You can call it the atmosphere, the ambiance, or the “something in the air”.
 Some places just feel right.
 Even if they don’t have the largest pool, a huge variety of facilities, or the most spectacular environment.
 They just have a great vibe.
 Places like Domaine du Coq Rouge, for example.

 How to get to Domaine du Coq Rouge